 The argument against NCA voting was that NCAs are not selected by or accountable to any of the defined components of the GNSO.
-Also, some DT members noted that NCAs were given votes to break ties in each House when the Council was restructured in 2009.
+Also, some DT members noted that NCAs were given votes when the Council was restructured in 2009, in order to break ties within a House.

 The argument in favor of NCA voting was given by Ed Morris, citing ICANN Bylaws Section 11.3(a)(v) where NCA representatives are "entitled to participate on equal footing with other members of the GNSO Council..."
-It was also noted by some DT members that the inclusion of a nonvoting NCA on Council seemed to indicate that the addition of NCA's on Council indicated a broader purpose for the NCA's than merely breaking ties.
+Some DT members noted the inclusion of a nonvoting NCA on Council indicates that the addition of NCA's on Council indicated a broader purpose for the NCAs than merely breaking tie votes.